-Here are a few examples of typical point-based programs:
+Here are a few examples of typical Points-Based Employee Recognition Programs:

 - Spot Programs are designed for ongoing use by budget holders or Managers to recognize employees.
 These programs reward employees with valuable points for positive behaviors or criteria with specific levels of awards tied to those efforts.

 - Nomination Programs are typically designed for peer-to-peer nominations.
 Employees can recognize their peers by nominating them for awards.
 Budget holders or managers approve nomination and award points based on positive behavior.

 - Special Programs are designed for single, multiple or ad-hoc programs, contests or discretionary campaigns that are tracked and managed internally.

 - Award Codes give a manager a way to instantly recognize, in-person, an observed behavior with a physical recognition card, which contains information to transfer points to the employee’s personal point-bank.

 Point Set Up

 When determining the value of a point, it's important to not just arbitrarily set a dollar-to-point conversion.
 The conversion should make sense.
 Long gone are the days where convoluted equations were created to hide the value of overpriced awards, as employees deserve transparency and are savvy consumers.

 Typically, point values can be setup in a variety of ways.
 For example:

 1 point = $.01